Gosha04/Databases/CPSC 408/Assignment_05/README.md

-User.py is a class used by main to create new users for the app, rider or driver main.py is the main program, it prompts user for input Assignment_05_ER_Diagram is the ER diagram for the database created with Miro
+User.py is a class used by main to create new users for the app, rider or driver main.py is the main program, it prompts user for input Assignment_05_ER_Diagram is the ER diagram for the database created with Miro Assignment 5 Schema.xlsx is out schema done in excel